Research Robots Humanoid Applications Industries Technology Contact

 How It Works: From Laser to Logic

-When the light hits an object, it scatters, and a portion returns to the sensor.
-The system calculates distance based on the speed of light ($$ d = \frac{c \times t}{2} $$).
-This happens hundreds of thousands of times per second.
+When light hits something, it scatters and some bounces back to the sensor.
+Distance is calculated from light speed ($$ d = \frac{c \times t}{2} $$)—happening hundreds of thousands of times a second.

 Technical Diagram of Lidar Operations